fomolol/tacklebox/README.md

 `useSlots` – brings vue `slots` to react

+`useSticky` – sticky elements based on a class name

-`useSticky` – making those sticky headers easier to manage
+`useStickyHeader` – making those sticky headers easier to manage

 `useTheme` – this helps when you have a dark/light mode responsive site